huanillo/anacardOS/README.md

 # AnacardOS

 **AnacardOS** is a custom Hyprland desktop setup designed for Arch-based systems.
-It combines minimalism with practicality, offering a dynamic user interface that adapts to day and night cycles, with lightweight components, clean visuals, and efficient tools.
+It combines minimalism with practicality, offering a dynamic user interface that adapts to day and night cycles.
 The entire configuration is managed through a single setup script.

 ---